richgel999/rdopng/README.md

 ### Instructions

-Encode a .PNG/.BMP/.TGA/.JPG file like this:
+Encodes a .PNG/.BMP/.TGA/.JPG file to "./file_rdo.png":

 ```
 rdopng file.png
 ```

-Smaller files but 2x slower:
+Encodes smaller files but will be 2x slower:

 ```
 rdopng -two_pass file.png
 ```

-Lower than default quality (which is 300), but smaller files:
+Encodes at lower than default quality (which is 300), but writes smaller files:

 ```
 rdopng -lambda 500 file.png
 ```

-Significantly lower quality, using a higher parsing level to compensate for artifacts:
+Significantly lower quality (which increases artifacts), using a higher than default parsing level (which is 0) to compensate for artifacts:

 ```
 rdopng -level 3 -lambda 1000 file.png
 ```

-Enable debug output and write output to Z.png:
+Enable debug output and write output to z.png:

 ```
-rdopmng -debug file.png -output z.png
+rdopng -debug file.png -output z.png
 ```

 Level ranges from 0-29.
 Levels 0-9 use up to 4 pixel long matches, levels 10-17 use up to 6 pixel long matches, and 18-23 use up to 6 or 12 pixel long matches.
-Levels 24-29 are impractical (too slow).
-The higher the level within a match length category, the slower the parsing.
-The higher match length categories are needed for the higher lambdas/lower bitrates.
+Levels 24-29 use exhaustive matching and are beyond impractical except on tiny images.

+The higher the level within a match length category, the slower the encoder.
+Higher match length categories are needed for the higher lambdas/lower bitrates.
 At near-lossless settings (lower than approximately lambda 300), the smaller/less aggressive parsing levels are usually fine.
 At higher lambdas/lower bitrates the higher levels are needed to avoid artifacts.
+To get below roughly 3-4bpp you'll need to use high lambdas, two pass mode, and very slow parsing levels.

 -lambda is the quality slider.
-Useful lambda values are 10-20000, but values beyond 2000 will require fiddling with the level to compensate for artifacts.
+Useful lambda values are 10-20000, but values beyond approximately 500-1000 (depending on the image) will require fiddling with the level to compensate for artifacts.
 Higher levels are extremely slow because the current tool is single threaded.